 - Through your perimeter drains during periods of high water, such as rainstorms and flooding

 Much of the water that gets into the sump pit contains debris, which helps to block up your drainage system and makes flooding more likely during high water and heavy rains.
-The installation of a sump pump makes it possible to pump the water and debris out of the sump pit through a discharge pipe that leads to the outside of the building, or from your basement floor if it is below the sewer level.
+The installation of a sump pump allows the pumping of water and waste from the sump pit through a discharge pipe leading to the outside of the building or from the basement if it is below the sewer.
 This process not only prevents flooding but helps to reduce dampness in your basement.